choam2426/letsbuildacompiler-kor/TUTORIAL.md

 ## Part 9: A Top View

-This part demonstartes how to approach building a compiler for an entire language using the same approach taken in previous parts.
+This part demonstrates how to approach building a compiler for an entire language using the same approach taken in previous parts.
 It's back to single-character tokens, and mostly creates scaffolding functions that call each other in the proper nesting structure.